tpall/pynodo/README.md

 # Zenapi

-Python wrapper for Zenodo API for working with depositions and files.
+Python wrapper for Zenodo REST API for working with Zenodo depositions and files.

 ## Install